Since the protests against police brutality seized the consciousness of Nigerians, the buzz words have been “police reforms.”

 The sophistication in crime today demands that those who have to prevent or detect crime must themselves be well trained with up to date equipment, tactics and strategy in intelligence gathering.

 Without this level of training and sophistication their job will continue to be a daunting task which will bring frustration to not only the police as an institution but the public as well.

 The other point to note is that the police in Nigeria is over-centralised.
 Even though the police has 17 zonal commands headed by Assistant Inspectors General of Police, the Commissioners of Police manning the 36 States and the Federal Capital Territory (FCT) still report directly to the Inspector General of Police.

 Also even though the State Governors are said to be the Chief Security Officers of their States, they have no operational control over the Commissioners of Police heading their state commands.

 This anomaly is one of the reasons that State Police has become an attractive option whose time has come.

 This idea was approved by the 2014 National Conference and the Nasir El-Rufai committee set up by the ruling party, APC, a few years ago.

 There has been an agitation for State Police because of the obvious inadequacy of the current police architecture.
 But perhaps over and above everything else in the police reform mix is the principle of policing.

-The Nigerian policeman is apparently trained to be rude, rough, brutal, and to be generally disrespectful to the public.
+The Nigerian policeman is apparently trained to be rude, rough and brutal, and to be generally disrespectful to the public.

-The Daily Times believes that if all policemen are taught to be respectful to all citizens, high and low, and to remain passionately respectful of human life much of the brutality that occurs will be drastically reduced.
+The Daily Times believes that if all policemen are taught to be respectful to all citizens, high and low, and to remain passionately respectful of human life a lot of the brutality that occurs will be drastically reduced.